Acoustic Music outdoors on the mountain every Sunday afternoon.

 If you’ve never seen or heard either of them, you may not know it, but you miss them too.
 And if you have experienced them you know you miss them.
 More so than I can even express.

 I don’t need to be reminded about the void left in my once well-satiated soul.
 My psyche is just a little out of sync since they’ve been gone.
 My equilibrium is just a little bit off-kilter.
-The pop-star-strippers the star-makers keep running out in front of us are mere wannabe’s, pickpockets, and imposters compared to the likes of Joe and Janis.
+The pop-star-strippers the star-makers keep running out in front of us are a mere wannabe’s, pickpockets, and imposters compared to the likes of Joe and Janis.
 There’s no soul in the pitch-enhanced vocals of these soulless singers.
 These pretenders are not here to enhance our lives with their pop drivel and corporate pornography.
-They never have been.
+They have never been.
 They’re here to enhance themselves.
 They’re here to manipulate us into purchasing their product lines, and the obscenely priced tickets to their lip-synched shows so they can maintain their mansions, private jets, yachts and wardrobes.

 Why would anyone choose to support these musical charlatans?
 I don’t know.
 Just a Pavlov's Dog response to the fake world we’ve all become accustomed to living in, I guess.

-But Joe and Janis . . . . . passionate, authentic, captivating, fascinating; each in their own peculiar way.
+But Joe and Janis. . . . .
+Passionate, authentic, captivating, fascinating; each in their own peculiar way.
 Each one as unique as the other.
 Each with a voice the size of their desire, and a heart the size of their fiery voice.

 Janis was the tortured soul-searing singer who could bring you to your knees in a passionate plea for mercy.
 She could give you gifts you never knew existed.
 ‘Take it.
 Take another little piece of my heart now baby.
 You know you’ve got it, child, if it makes you feel good’.